Nitrosurge Pre-workout is an energy-boosting supplement that helps you obtain better results in the gym by improving strength, focus, and endurance.

-However, it seems to be the best for people who strength train and want to build muscle.
+However, it seems the best for people who strength train and want to build muscle.
 The aerobic and endurance benefits are there too, but it is more applicable to weightlifters, bodybuilders, and people involved in high-intensity activities.

 Is Nitrosurge Pre-Workout Safe?

-Nitrosurge contains a number of different ingredients, but all of them appear to be safe and have little side effects.
+Nitrosurge contains many ingredients, but they all appear safe and have few side effects.
 One thing to note is that beta-alanine may produce tingling sensations in some people.
 Also, since caffeine and theobromine are stimulants, they have the potential to produce jitteriness, anxiety, or increased heart rate.

 One other positive thing is that Jacked Factory is manufactured in the USA in a cGMP (Current Good Manufacturing Practices) certified facility.
 They also have quality control guidelines for maximum potency, quality, and safety.